nusskylab/nusskylab/docs/server_setup_guide.md

 git clone https://github.com/nusskylab/nusskylab.git
 ```

-So to run puma | rails application, you need Ruby interpreter installed and you should install it.
+So to run puma | rails application, you need a Ruby interpreter installed and you should install it.
 The recommended way is to have a Ruby version manager like rvm or rbenv.
 The instruction for installing rbenv is as follows:
 ```
 git clone https://github.com/sstephenson/rbenv.git ~/.rbenv echo 'export PATH="$HOME/.rbenv/bin:$PATH"' >> ~/.bash_profile